BrunoFelixB/BrunoFelixB/README.md

 ### Hi there 👋 I'm Bruno Félix
 ##

-I'm a passionate IT Analyst with a love for technology and experience in developing web applications using Node.js, React, Python, JavaScript, Flask, Express.js, AWS, and other technologies.
+I'm a passionate software developer with a love for technology and experience in developing web applications using Node.js, React, Python, JavaScript, Flask, Express.js, AWS, and other technologies.
 Currently, I work at Cencosud as a software developer, where I have the opportunity to put my knowledge into practice and continuously strive to learn new technologies to improve my skills and contribute to the success of the company.

 - 🌱 I’m currently learning React Native and Java.
 - ⚡ Fun fact: I'm in love with football